ash-shar/thoughtful-agents/README.md

 ## Overview

-Inner Thoughts AI provides a structured approach to modeling the internal thought processes of AI agents during conversations.
+Thoughtful Agents provides a structured approach to modeling the internal thought processes of AI agents during conversations.
 Rather than simply predicting conversational turns, this framework enables proactive AI driven by its own internal "thoughts".

 This framework is based on the paper [Proactive Conversational Agents with Inner Thoughts](https://arxiv.org/pdf/2501.00383), published at [CHI 2025](https://doi.org/10.1145/3706598.3713760).